BlueSkyDefender/Depth3D/README.md

 **Trails**<br />
 This is an echoing based shader to add a trail to your image as you increase the image persitance.
 Mainly used for light painting.

-**Depth Cues**<br />
-Depth Based Unsharp Mask intentional haloing.
-This will work with or with out depth.
-On video, video games, and with with still images.
-This will enhance Depth Effects that are already apart of the scene.

 **NFAA**<br />
 A modded port of Normal Filter Anti Aliasing.
 With an intersting use case.
 Use this to assist SMAA or FXAA to catch all them jaggys with out bluring the screen.